olivercarlson/csr-keep-or-cancel/readme.md

 Many friends and family members ask me about whether or not it's worth keeping this card, I wrote this calculator to give them the most objective advice possible.

-This was written as my first website and deployed as a quick starter project to practice my web development skills.

 ## WHY:

-On release, the CSR was an extremely successful product launch - so much so, that JPM Chase ran out of metal to make the card.

-Boasting a sign up bonus of more than $1,000 in value, for most it was an easy choice of whether or not to sign up for the card **for the first year**
+Boasting a cash sign up bonus in excess of $1,000, for most it was an easy choice of whether or not to sign up for the card **for the first year**

-However, after the first year's sign up bonus, it is very difficult to for many people to calculate whether or not they should continue paying the whopping $450 annual fee.
+However, after the first year's sign up bonus, the questino of whether or not it was worthwhile to pay the whopping $450 became more difficult.

+Most of the advice I saw online fell into one of two oversimplified and generally unhelpful camps: (A) "the card is so good, the bank is paying you to use this card" or (B) "$450 is way too much to pay for a credit card, cancel it!"

 Enter this guide.